2 Year Old Baby Food Chart: Balanced Meals, Nutrition Tips, and Healthy Habits for Your Growing Toddler

 - Iron-rich foods: Lentils, beans, fortified cereals, and leafy greens prevent anemia and support energy levels.

-Using organic oils such as almond, coconut, or sesame aligns with gentle nutrition principles and the Little Rituals philosophy, providing nourishment from within while being safe for sensitive toddlers.
+Using organic oils such as almond oil for baby massage in summer, coconut, or sesame aligns with gentle nutrition principles and the Little Rituals philosophy, providing nourishment from within while being safe for sensitive toddlers.

 Sample Weekly Meal Planner for 2-Year-Olds